AMSP-04/NETN-FOM/modules/NETN-ETR/NETN-ETR.md

 ### MoveByRoute

 Requesting a simulated entity to move given the specified route with a given speed for reaching each waypoint.
 The entity should align with the path from its current position to the first waypoint on the path using the speed set for the first waypoint in the route.
 When reaching the last waypoint, the speed is zero (0), and movement stops.
-An attached entity is detached immediately just before the move task starts.
+If attached, the entity is detached immediately just before the move task starts.

 |Parameter|Datatype|Semantics|
 |---|---|---|